 In conclusion, we highly encourage developers and architects to run these benchmarks themselves to independently verify the results on their hardware and data sets of choice.
 However, for those looking for a valid starting point on which technology will give better time-series data ingestion, compression and query performance “out-of-the-box”, InfluxDB is the clear winner across many dimensions, especially when the data sets become larger and the system runs over a longer period of time.

-- Download: 1.0 GA downloads for the TICK-stack are live on our “downloads” page
+- Download: Downloads for the TICK-stack are live on our “downloads” page

 - Deploy on the Cloud: Get started with a FREE trial of InfluxCloud featuring fully-managed clusters, Kapacitor and Grafana.

 - Deploy on Your Servers: Want to run InfluxDB clusters on your servers?
 Try a FREE 14-day trial of InfluxEnterprise featuring an intuitive UI for deploying, monitoring and rebalancing clusters, plus managing backups and restores.

 - Tell Your Story: Over 100 companies have shared their story on how InfluxDB is helping them succeed.
 Submit your testimonial and get a limited edition InfluxDB hoodie as a thank you.